 Cost and Contact

 Price: Sold April 2016

-This home was purchased in 2016 as an income property suitable for single professionals, grad students, or instructors who would enjoy the close proximity to UNCG.
+This home was relocated in 2011 to save it from demolition for campus expansion using contributions from the university and the 1772 Foundation.
+In 2016 it was sold as an investment property suitable for residents who enjoy the close proximity to UNCG.
 The new UNCG campus is positioned adjacent to this house to the rear.
-Restoration was completed in 2016.
+Restoration was completed at that time.

-Join efforts to revitalize the Glenwood neighborhood!
-This home will be sold “as-is” with a preservation easement to ensure that it remains a part of the Glenwood neighborhood for future generations to enjoy.
+As part of efforts to revitalize the Glenwood neighborhood, the home was sold with a preservation easement to ensure that it remains a part of the neighborhood for future generations to enjoy.